 An excerpt from ‘Too Hateful to Handle,’ Unamusement Park’s soon-to-be-released first book.
-It is based on this post.
+It is based on a post from April 2011.
 BTW the formatting is way better in the book.

 Pulitzer Prize-winning black journalist Leonard Pitts Jr. demands an answer: “I asked you a question. … I asked how, given its documented biases against black people, I can trust the justice system” (Lawrence Journal-World).
 I, too, demand an answer: how, given his documented biases against white people, can I trust Leonard Pitts Jr.?